pudly/schmopera-hugo/content/articles/idomeneo.md

 And Measha Brueggergosman as Elettra, the literal poster child for this production, seemed to pair lovely, inspired moments of singing with a few pervasive rookie mistakes.

 There was disconnect in the production, too, flashes of elements that run parallel instead of together.
 There was random sexiness - nearly nude, heaving male forms, breathless bosoms in corsets, Giunta's signature long red hair flowing freely as Idamante - that seemed like toppings rather than substance.
-There was the use of [rhetorical gesture](https://en.wikipedia.org/wiki/Chironomia) - one of the most notorious through-lines of  to tell stories.
-I've seen enough of their work to experience how organic and evocative this medium is; when it works, it's hardly noticeable as a style.
-Yet I did notice it all through this _Idomeneo_.
+There was the use of [rhetorical gesture](https://en.wikipedia.org/wiki/Chironomia) - one of the most notorious through-lines  of Opera Atelier's productions - which is meant to tell and enhance a story; in this _Idomeneo_, the gestures seemed particularly canned, belittling the emotional crises and bleeding into similarly meaningless wanderings across the stage - denoting general torment, I gather.

-Perhaps it's because the piece is slightly too late to warrant or accommodate rhetorical gesture, but they seemed particularly paint-by-numbers in this case.
-I craved, rather, some hints of real humanity in these archetypal characters.
+More than beautiful people,  I craved, rather, some hints of real humanity in these archetypal characters.
 Without translating

 *
 * painted backdrop, 2 benches stage right and left - classic Atelier set